-According to the collective bargaining agreement, educators who volunteer to participate receive four hours of training and meet at least eight families per year through visits that are "relation-based, focused on the hopes and dreams of the family."
-Then, they document their visits and attend debriefs to inform collaboration with colleagues and increase family engagement.
+According to the collective bargaining agreement, educators who volunteer to participate receive four hours of training and meet at least eight families per year through visits that are "relation-based, focused on the hopes and dreams of the family."56 Then, they document their visits and attend debriefs to inform collaboration with colleagues and increase family engagement.
 They also receive modest stipends.

-• Educators in Boston observed that some people in their community-including students with disabilities, English language learners, and others who faced additional challenges during the COVID-19 pandemic-were struggling with homelessness.
+Educators in Boston observed that some people in their community-including students with disabilities, English language learners, and others who faced additional challenges during the COVID-19 pandemic-were struggling with homelessness.
 In 2022, the Boston Teachers Union negotiated a new partnership with the city and Boston Public Schools to address housing security.
-A resulting \$50 million pilot program concentrates on housing 4,000 families, and the contract codifies a shared goal to eliminate student homelessness in five years.

-Mandated support is not only the work of the education sector.
-We're fighting to upend poverty, transform structural oppression, and eliminate the scourge of child abuse.
+A resulting \$50 million pilot program concentrates on housing 4,000 families, and the contract codifies a shared goal to eliminate student homelessness in five years.57 oppression, and eliminate the scourge of child abuse.
 It won't be easy.
-But if we continue to require reporting of the slightest suspicion, to conflate poverty with neglect, to funnel marginalized families into government surveillance, and to remove children from their families, we're pursuing more problems than solutions.
-We must rely on thoughtful, rigorous public health and social science research to guide how we build the world that children and families deserve.
+But if we continue to require reporting of the slightest suspicion, to conflate poverty with neglect, to funnel marginalized families into government surveillance, and to remove children from their families, we're pursuing more problems than solutions.58 We must rely on thoughtful, rigorous public health and social science research to guide how we build the world that children and families deserve.
 And we must make it simple to get-and give-support.